ThreatConnect-Inc/tcex/docs/src/batch.rst

 External ID (xid)
 =================
 The batch JSON data requires a xid value for all Groups and Indicators.
-The XID is used internally in ThreatConnect for associations and for updating existing Groups and **must** be unique for the entire instance of ThreatConnect.
+The XID is used internally in ThreatConnect for associations and for updating existing Groups.
+The XID **must** be unique for the entire instance of ThreatConnect.

 The :py:mod:`~tcex.tcex_batch_v2.TcExBatch` module provides the :py:meth:`~tcex.tcex_batch_v2.TcExBatch.generate_xid` method to assist in generating 2 types of xid.
 The first type of xid is a unique xid based on UUID4.
 No input is required to produce a unique xid.
 The second type is a unique and reproducible xid value.
-This is the preferred xid type as it allows for the same unique xid to be generated on subsequent runs of the App.
+This is the **preferred** xid type as it allows for a Group to have the same xid on subsequent runs of the App.
 To generate a unique and reproducible xid either a string or array of value can be passed to the method (e.g., myapp-adversary-5 or ['myapp', 'adversary', '222']).

-For Interface 1 and 2 the xid is optional, if not provided or set to True a unique xid based off the group "type-name" or indicator "type-value" will be auto-generated.
-If xid is set to False a random xid will be generated.
+For Interface 1 and 2 the xid is optional, if not provided a unique xid (UUID4) will be auto-generated.
 A string value can also be passed if the xid is a known value (e.g., the id field from an remote source).
-Passing in an xid when possible is best practice and allows Groups and Indicators to be easily updated.
+Passing in an xid when possible is **best practice** and allows Groups and Indicators to be easily updated.

-.. important:: For Groups when using a unique xid value generated using "type-name" support of duplicate group name is not possible.
-If having duplicate group names is a requirement then a xid should be provided for each group.
+.. important:: It is best practice to provide a unique and reproducible XID value when creating Groups.
+If the XID created for a new Group matches the XID for an existing Group the existing Group will be overwritten.

 .. note:: In all of the examples below, the code to create the content is removed.
-You can read more about how to actually create the content in the `submit section <https://docs.threatconnect.com/en/latest/tcex/batch.html#submit>`__.
+You can read more about how to create the content in the `submit section <https://docs.threatconnect.com/en/latest/tcex/batch.html#submit>`__.

 Groups
 ======